TheXik/SetPacking-SatSolver/README.md

 ## Constraints
 - For this problem I have chosen to use sets variables.

-For each set in input I create a `Si` variable that represents that the current `Si` set is selected `-Si`(negation) represents that set isnt in selected for the pairwise disjoint
+For each set in input I create a `Si` variable that represents that the current `Si` set is selected `-Si`(negation) represents that set isnt in selected

-1. constraint is Disjointness of the sets
+1. Constraint is disjointness of the sets
 We need to ensure that no two selected sets share the same element.
 Traverse throught every pair of sets and check whether they have same element if yes then we add this clause to our cnf formula `(-Si v -Sj)`